developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 <b>Switch layouts with taps or swipes</b> across the keypad:
 <img alt="" style="height:350px" src="sample_1.png"/>
-To maximize screen space for apps, the spelling suggestions bar shares space with the keypad Navigation Tab bar (highlighted); the nav bar fades out temporarily when suggestions are available.
+_To maximize screen space for apps, the spelling Suggestions bar (not shown) shares space with the keypad Navigation Tab bar (highlighted), which fades out temporarily when suggestions are available_.
 <br>

 <b>Scan directly with the Barcode tab</b> to collect data where and when it's needed: